freshcells/guzzle-message-anonymizer-formatter/readme.md

 # Guzzle Message Anonymizer Formatter

-Anonymize parts of json or xml payloads and request headers before logging with a guzzle middleware.
+Anonymize or truncate parts of json or xml payloads and request headers before logging with a guzzle middleware.
 For data protection you might not want to log personal data, like names, addresses etc in your requests.

 ## Usage